Cultured Guru Logo

 • Let the chia seeds soak in the oak milk for an hour at room temperature, and stir every 15 minutes, before chilling in the fridge.
 You can make this layered chia pudding all at once if you let the chia seed mixture sit for 30 minutes to an hour in the fridge.
 Then I divide it into cute little jars and finish it off with the creamy maple pecan layer.

-• Use Maple extract in this recipe if you can find some.
+• Use Maple extract in this recipe in addition to or instead of the vanilla if you can find some.
 I like to add just 1/2 teaspoon of maple extract to the creamy pecan layer.

 • When making the creamy pecan layer, use a quality blender or food processor.
 Make sure to pause your blender to mix and scrape down any pieces on the sides of your blender.
 This will ensure that there are no chunky pecan clumps.